 - If we were to change either the “factor loading” or “decay” input for any of the fields, is there a way to see what the effect would potentially be?

-- You would see the effect on the Ensembling page overall but not at the event level
+- You would see the effect on the Thresholds page overall but not at the event level

 - Is there a way to see the confidence interval for any of these factors?

 - Our proxy to have statistical significance is to look at the “Did X”.
 If Did X >100 -> we estimate that are looking at a population large enough of people who did this event to derive a conversion rate and a lift.

 - Low sample sizes could cause some inaccuracies (ex.
 Several factors have -1 lift which is an oddly round number)

 - Correct, this is why we also manually change some weight.

 - -1 usually means that this event was not performed by any person who converted, and only by non-converters.

 - When you get errors, please don't hesitate to share with us a screenshot or Loom video when that happens to help us fix bugs you may be facing.

 - Depending on the volume of data to be processed (aka large volume of events), our platform can show delays in displaying results.
 We are working on improving that.

 - Would validation allow us to see what the effect of changes in the model would be prior to implementing a change?

 - What does “with parameters” mean within the Validation tab?

-- The parameters are a reminder of the different thresholds set in the ensembling tab to define the point threshold between what make a lead very high / high / medium /low
+- The parameters are a reminder of the different thresholds set in the Thresholds tab to define the point threshold between what make a lead very high / high / medium /low

-- What is I weigh the behavior side more heavily than fit in the Lead Grade
+- What if I weigh the behavior side more heavily than fit in the Lead Grade?

 - Note that the Lead Grade is primarily built from the Matrix of segment, and then the score within the segment is adjusted with the formula weighting the fit and the behavior.